- Military Life Cycle

 - Former Yugoslavia-KIA

-If the service member was killed in a terrorist action, write KITA on the front of the return and on the line for total tax.
+If a terrorist action resulted in the death of the service member, write KITA on the front of the return and on the line for total tax.
 You’ll also need to include:

 - A computation of the decedent’s tax liability

-- A death certificate or equivalent from the Department of Defense or the Department of State
+- A death certificate or equivalent from the Defense Department or the Department of State

-Military OneSource MilTax consultants can provide free information about your tax situation.
+Military OneSource can provide free tax information.
 You can also access free tax preparation and e-filing services through Military OneSource by calling toll-free 800-342-9647.
 OCONUS/International?
 Click here for calling options.